OktaEdu/es-delivery-platform/lab-guide/module5.md

 📝 **Notes:**

--   In this task, you enable the Sign-In Widget by uncommenting lines within the `login.html` page.
+-   In this task, you enable the Okta Sign-In Widget (SIW) by uncommenting lines within the `login.html` page.

--   For your convenience, the code snippet provided with the login page is copied from the [Sign-In Widget documentation sample codes](http://developer.okta.com/code/javascript/okta_sign-in_widget#creating-an-html-file-with-the-widget-code).
+-   For your convenience, the code snippet provided with the login page is copied from the [SIW documentation sample code](http://developer.okta.com/code/javascript/okta_sign-in_widget#creating-an-html-file-with-the-widget-code).

 1. In your VM, launch **Atom**.